Republic of Lucca: Renaissance and onwards

 During the 15th century the republic was of less importance than the two great republics of Florence and Siena.
 In the first decades of the century, Lucca falls under the pseudo-tyranny of the Guinigi family.

 A judgment of the important historian Giovanni Sercambi from Lucca has been preserved on this period, he especially highlights the conferment of all offices to supporters of the dominant family and also mentions the provisions to prevent the largest assembly of citizens (the General Council) from meeting.
 The role of this was taken by a Commission made up of twelve or eighteen partisans of the ruling house.
-Sercambi remembers more generally the restriction of all expenses, except those in favor of the mercenaries, considered indispensable to not live in continuous fears and dangers, and which had to be kept happy, as well as the secret acts of violence committed to get rid of the most rebels dangerous.
+Sercambi remembers more generally the restriction of all expenses, except those in favour of the mercenaries, considered indispensable to not live in continuous fears and dangers, and which had to be kept happy, as well as the secret acts of violence committed to get rid of the most rebels dangerous.

-The alliance between the Republic that at the time was controlled by the Guinigi family and the Duchy of Milan led Lucca into the ruinous war against the Republic of Venice and Republic of Florence; towards the end of this war, an insurrection finally ended the dominion of the Guinigi family and the republic had to negotiate in order not to lose its independence, which led it to lose parts of its former territories.
+The alliance between the Republic at the time was controlled by the Guinigi family and the Duchy of Milan led Lucca into the ruinous war against the Republic of Venice and Republic of Florence; towards the end of this war, an insurrection finally ended the dominion of the Guinigi family and the republic had to negotiate in order not to lose its independence, which led it to lose parts of its former territories.

 In 1429 Florence besieged Lucca to take revenge on the republic.
-After several days of siege, the republic of Lucca asked the Duchy of Milan for help.
+After several days of siege, the Republic of Lucca asked the Duchy of Milan for help.
 The Duchy sent Francesco I Sforza, who overwhelmed the Florentines with his army and forced them to retreat.
 A few days after the retreat of the Florentines, the inhabitants of Lucca arrested Paolo Guinigi, the leader of the republic, because he was said to have dealt with the Florentines.
 Florence later paid Sforza to abandon Lucca and, in 1430, Lucca was besieged once again.
-During the siege the Florentines tried to stem the Serchio to flood Lucca, but due to some errors the Florentine camp flooded.
+During the siege, the Florentines tried to stem the Serchio to flood Lucca, but due to some errors, the Florentine camp flooded.
 Meanwhile, the Lucchesi asked again for help from Filippo Maria Visconti, duke of Milan, who, once again, acted indirectly (according to a previous treaty Milan could not interfere in the affairs of Florence) asking the Republic of Genoa to help Lucca.
 Genoa, relying on an ancient alliance with Lucca, asked Florence not to disturb Lucca.
 When Florence refused, Genoa sent an army of 6,000 men led by Niccolò Piccinino who attacked the Florentines on the Serchio and, after a bloody battle, they were forced to withdraw because the Lucchesi had taken them behind leaving the city.

 Merchants from "Luca" living in London appear in English Court records (the plea rolls of the Court of Common Pleas), during the Medieval period, for example: the Podeo family: Lawrence, Nicholas, and Joan, in 1452.